-You can use a spud brush or your hands and if you have a favorite veggie spray you like to you that is great too.
+You can use a spud brush or your hands and if you have a favorite veggie spray you like, that is great too.
 If you do not have a veggie spray just using cold water will be fine.

 The most common way to peel your potatoes is using a hand peeler.
 Once your potatoes are washed simply hold one at a time in your non-dominant hand and the peeler in your dominant hand.

 With a swiping motion going from one end of the potato to the other end, peeling away from your body.
 Continue to rotate the potato in your hand until all of the skin has been peeled.

 It is also a good idea to cut the bottom off of the potato so that you can balance it and then just use the peeler to peel down towards your cutting board.

 2. Paring knife

 If you do not have a peeler or prefer to use a paring knife for peeling that is perfectly fine.
 It will get the job done.